spothero/hyper/README.rst

 Authors
 =======

-``hyper`` is maintained by Cory Benfield, with contributions from others.
-For more details about the contributors, please see ``CONTRIBUTORS.rst``.
+``hyper`` was originally maintained by Cory Benfield, with contributions from others.
+This fork is only maintained for Python compatibility.